 Transportation is one of the biggest culprits of carbon emissions.
 For example, transportation accounts for 27% of all U.S. GHG emissions, according to the United States Environmental Protection Agency (EPA).
 One way sustainable cities cut down on the greenhouse gas emissions stemming from transportation is by buying into the promise of EVs.
 However, prices need to come down and citizens need an incentive for purchasing an EV.
 While EV adoption is the most obvious way to make city transportation more sustainable, there are a handful of other methods:

-- Encourage people to use e-bikes, e-scooters, and other green modes of transportation.
+- Encourage people to use shared micromobility services (e-bikes, e-scooters, and other green modes of transportation).

 - Encourage more people to take public transportation instead of driving their own vehicles.